carpentries-incubator/hpc-intro/index.md

 * Submit and manage jobs on a cluster using a scheduler, transfer files, and use software through environment modules.

 **NOTE: This is the draft HPC Carpentry release.
 Comments and feedback are welcome.**
+**NOTE 2: Link to https://hpc-carpentry.github.io/hpc-shell/ when that is complete. **

 > ## Prerequisites
 >
-> There are no real prerequisites for this lesson,
-> but prior programming and/or command line experience will be helpful.
+> Although not compulsory, command line experience will be helpful.
+We recommend the participants
+> to go through https://swcarpentry.github.io/shell-novice/ if new to the terminal.

 {: .prereq}